Skip to main content

 What’s involved

-Generally, honours will consist of three components:
+Generally, honours will consist of two components:

-• additional units in research design/technical training
+• additional honours units in research design and technical training.

 You will usually complete a dissertation or thesis and attend regular meetings with your supervisor to discuss your research.